maheshyaddanapudi/Product-Catalog/README.md

                   "current_price": null
               }

-   Notice the name returned is from RedSky API Response "The Big Lebowski (Blu-ray)" and price is null as there is no price persisted yet, which will be done in #2
+   Notice the name returned is from RedSky API Response "The Big Lebowski (Blu-ray)" and price is null as there is no price persisted yet, which will be done in #2 and reverified in #4 below.

 2) Post new Product Pricing Request